 Another new technique I will be trying for this quilt is the quilt as you go technique.
 For that technique, you don’t wait until your quilt top is finished before you put all the layers of the quilt together and start quilting, sewing, through all the layers.
 Instead, you finish each block soon as it’s finished and join the blocks later.
 This technique is beneficial when you only have a small sewing machine and thus cannot manoeuvre a big quilt through it or when you have as little patience as I have and want to try something new.
 Here is a post that will explain the steps to make a quilt in more detail:

 Here are two pieces to give you an idea of the style of my Nearly Insane quilt.
-Sadly, the blocks have only numbers and no cool names like the Dear Jane quilt blocks.
+Underneath you can see a list of the other finished quilt blocks and the blog post where they are discussed.